Kawachi bankan: Chemistry

-The peel of the Kawachi Bankan fruit contains many biologically active substances including naringin, narirutin, auraptene, and 3,5,6,7,8,3',4'-heptamethoxyflavone.
+The peel of the Kawachi bankan fruit contains many biologically active substances including naringin, narirutin, auraptene, and 3,5,6,7,8,3',4'-heptamethoxyflavone.
 The dried powder of the peel exerts anti-inflammatory and neuroprotective effects against aging in the brain of mice and ameliorates microglial activation, tau hyperphosphorylation, and suppression of neurogenesis in the hippocampus of senescence-accelerated mice.
 It also ameliorates DSS-induced body weight loss, colon shortening, increased expression of pro-inflammatory cytokines, and decreased expression of colonic tight junctions in colitic mice.

 Confectionery products

-A limited-edition flavor of the Japanese candy Hi-Chew is based on the Kawachi Bankan fruit.
+A limited-edition flavor of the Japanese candy Hi-Chew is based on the Kawachi bankan fruit.

-Availability

-It is no longer commercially available in the United States but is sold in Japan.